-Doing well tends to focus on the externals of life, the worldly pleasures and treasures which at best are temporary.While well doing focuses on matters of faith, concern for others and a deep desire to know and obey God’s Word which is eternal.
+Doing well tends to focus on the externals of life, the worldly pleasures and treasures which at best are temporary.
+Well-doing focuses on matters of faith, concern for others and a deep desire to know and obey God’s Word which is eternal.
 The former passes away while the latter is forever.
-Discouragement is always at the doorstep of the one whose external circumstances are poor, and when invited in and offered a seat he will stay as long as allowed.
+Discouragement is always at the doorstep of the one whose external circumstances are poor.
 Although never intended all of us are guilty of nurturing our disappointments in order to obtain the maximum in attention and sympathy.
 It takes intentionality and resolve for the enemy of discouragement to be thrown out and kept out of our thoughts and lives.
 Our # 1 enemy, Satan loves to constantly whisper in our ear we are getting just what we deserve when we look around and don’t find many of the attractive and shiny things our neighbors are enjoying.
 His constant harping may sound like this, “See how poor you are?
-That’s the result of your trying to be a so-called good Christian!
-Give up all that nonsense and I will make you more comfortable like your neighbors.”
+This is the result of your trying to be a so-called good Christian!
+Give up all this nonsense, and I will make you more comfortable like your neighbors.”

 While recently an in-patient in a hospital for several days I was able to share the principle of well-doing with a hospital employee who was in my room more often than I would have desired.
-He was a phlebotomist (blood drawer) named Chris, and was taking samples of my blood every 6 hours to help regulate my blood clotting mechanism.
+He was a phlebotomist (blood drawer) named Chris and was taking samples of my blood every 6 hours to help regulate my blood clotting mechanism.
 I began asking him about his goals in life, and he said he was considering becoming a doctor such as an orthopedic surgeon.
 He said he wasn’t sure he could afford the time and the cost required to achieve such a goal, but wanted to be a doctor so he could do “a lot of good for people.”
 I reassured him he was already doing a lot of good for people by being the very best phlebotomist.
-God had gifted him to be very steady and confident in his skills, and he really was the best phlebotomist I had ever had.
-(I had lots of others over the past 2 years!)
+God had gifted him to be very steady and confident in his skills, and he really was the best phlebotomist I ever had.
+(I had lots of others over the past two years!)
 I further encouraged him to not compare what he had in terms of houses, clothes and cars to what an orthopedic surgeon might have.
 They would seem to be doing well while he would seem to not be doing so well.
-The truth is he was well doing because he was using his God-given skills to help lots of people, and this was well-pleasing to God!
+The truth is he was well-doing because he was using his God-given skills to help lots of people, and this was well-pleasing to God!
 I was able to further explain to him the passage from Galatians 6 where God promises as he continues well-doing, he will reap much greater rewards from his God and his Savior.
 He had told me he was a Christian.
 When he left my room for the last time he said, “Thank you Dr. Moore.
 You helped me a lot.”
 I said, “Thank you Chris.
 You helped me a lot!”